Arabic name: Arab family naming convention

 Hence, Saleh ibn Tariq ibn Khalid al-Fulan translates as "Saleh, son of Tariq, son of Khalid; who is of the family of al-Fulan."

 The Arabic for "daughter of" is bint.
-A woman with the name Fatimah bint Tariq ibn Khalid al-Goswami translates as "Fatimah, daughter of Tariq, son of Khalid; who is of the family al-Goswami."
+A woman with the name Fatimah bint Abdullah ibn Omar al-Rashid translates as "Fatimah, daughter of Abdullah, son of Omar; who is of the family al-Rashid."

 In this case, ibn and bint are included in the official naming.
 Most Arab countries today, however, do not use 'ibn' and 'bint' in their naming system.
-If Saleh were an Egyptian, he would be called Saleh Tariq Khalid al-Fulan and Fatimah would be Fatimah Tariq Khalid al-Goswami.
+If Saleh were an Egyptian, he would be called Saleh Tariq Khalid al-Fulan and Fatimah would be Fatimah Abdullah Omar al-Rashid.

 If Saleh marries a wife (who would keep her own maiden, family, and surnames), their children will take Saleh's family name.
-Therefore, their son Mohammed would be called Mohammed ibn Saleh ibn Tariq al-Fulan.
+Therefore, their son Mohammed would be called Mohammed ibn Saleh ibn Tariq al-Fulan, not Mohammed ibn Saleh ibn Tariq ibn Khalid al-Fulan (too long).

 However, not all Arab countries use the name in its full length, but conventionally use two- and three-word names, and sometimes four-word names in official or legal matters.
-Thus the first name is the personal name, the middle name is the father's name and the last name is the family name.
+Thus the first name is the personal name, the middle name is the father's name and the last name is the father's family name.